Iris haynei: Taxonomy

-It was thought originally to be closely related to Iris sari, and was once also thought to be a form of Iris atrofusca, but after genetic testing in 2001, it was found to be a separate but linked species.
+I. haynei was thought to be closely related to Iris sari and was once also thought to be a form of Iris atrofusca, but after genetic testing in 2001, it was found to be a separate but linked species.

 It is listed as I. haynei in the Encyclopedia of Life, and in the Catalogue of Life.
 I. haynei is a tentatively accepted name by the RHS, and it was verified by United States Department of Agriculture and the Agricultural Research Service on 4 April 2003, then updated on 1 December 2004.

 Distribution and habitat

 It is native to temperate Western Asia.